Jack Reed (series)

 Deadly Matrimony was well-enough received that it was followed, the next year by Badge of Honor, also written by Laskos, and directed by Kevin Connor.
 Dennehy, who had pushed to get more films based on Reed's career made, was the co-executive producer.

 Further sequels, also starring Dennehy, were also all directed by him.

 All the films were loosely based on cases Reed had investigated during his police career.

-In the films, Reed was depicted as a sergeant.
+In the films, Reed was depicted as a sergeant; and an ex-priest.
 In real life, by the time the films were being broadcast, Reed was a lieutenant, in charge of the Sheriff's cold case detail.
 When he retired from the Sheriff's Police after thirty-five years, he entered private security.

 The series includes the TV films: